EleanorLisande/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my practice site
 ---
+# Overview
+This page is a practice page, there is so much to learn.
+## Heading
+For example I want to practice headings